Fuchsia Project code

 Any code that has a different copyright holder or that is released under a different license is considered external code per this policy and must adhere to the external code policies in this document.

-released under a license from the approved licenses list.
+open source code released under a license from the

-existing repositories.
-If the code is hosted in its own repository, it must be
+repositories.
+If the code is hosted in its own repository, it must be mapped to

-part of the Fuchsia Platform source tree.
-The set of licenses permitted for a
+Fuchsia Platform source tree.
+The set of licenses permitted for a particular

-particular portion of code depends on the usage of that code - see below for a
+portion of code depends on the usage of that code - see below for a list of

 All code used in a Fuchsia build must be hosted on a Gerrit server run by Google.
 In almost all cases, the code must be hosted on https://fuchsia.googlesource.com/.

 All source code must be downloaded when running

 jiri update.
 No build steps

 may download additional source code.
 Code from package management systems, such